|Technical Notes for HenrysRecords.org|

 (But in general use svn diff to check that no abbreviations get dropped.

-(Really we just need the awesomplete.css and awesomplete.js files there, but right now the code expects to find them in that subdirectory because I developed using a cloned copy of the upstream source.
+(Really we just need the awesomplete.css and awesomplete.js files there, but right now the code expects to find them in that subdirectory because I developed using a copy cloned from the full upstream source.
 So now we're running that way in production — that's right, not even using the minified versions.
 The completion lists themselves are so large they surely dwarf the code anyway.)

-Run 'make data' to converts .asc files to .xml.
+Run 'make xml' to converts .asc files to .xml.

 You may need to run this step a few times, checking success each time.
 Look for "CHECK" lines on stderr that indicate problematic titles or soloists.
 Search for the word "gotcha" in asc-to-xml.pl for more explanation about that.
 Basically, asc-to-xml.pl is tentative about certain expansions of abbrevations in titles and soloists; you may have to add the title or soloist in question to the okay_titles or okay_soloists hash in asc-to-xml.pl, or, somewhat less often, modify gotcha_titles or gotcha_soloists.